Looking for support for your finance function? Book a time with an expert.

 The Delaware C Corporation has become the gold standard for venture-backed startups precisely because it provides the legal framework and investor familiarity that facilitates efficient capital raising.

-Most venture capital firms refuse to invest in anything other than Delaware C Corps, making this structure essential for businesses seeking institutional funding.
+Venture capital companies largely decline to invest in anything other than Delaware C Corps, thus making this structure a requirement for businesses that seek institutional investments.

 The Fundraising Reality Check